SEA LIFE Brighton

 Self-catering: Guests have access to a self-catering kitchen.

-Parking: There is free parking onsite for cars and coaches a short distance from the hostel entrance.
-There is parking on the central courtyard, closer to the hostel, for disabled guests.
+Parking: There is free on-site parking for cars and coaches a short distance from the hostel entrance.
+There are Blue Badge parking spaces on the central courtyard (closer to the hostel).

 WiFi: Free WiFi is available in shared social spaces.

-Dogs: Dogs can stay on our campsite and in our camping pods, Landpods and bell tents.
-There is a £5 charge per dog per night for our camping pod, Landpod and bell tent accommodation which is payable upon arrival.
-You can bring your dog for free if you are camping in your own tent.
+Dogs: Dogs can stay in our camping pods, Landpods and bell tents.
+There is a £10 charge per dog per night for our camping pod, Landpod and bell tent accommodation which is payable upon arrival.
 Pets are not permitted in the hostel accommodation at YHA South Downs.
 Assistance dogs are welcome throughout.

 Volunteering with YHA is a fantastic way to have fun, learn new skills, boost your CV and travel to different places.
 We have a variety of different opportunities to choose from and volunteering roles to suit everyone.